isomerpages/psd-psw/_discovering-goodatwork/What Officers Say.md

 permalink: /discovering-goodatwork/pilotrun/
 description: ""
 ---
+More than 50 officers participated in the Job Sprint pilot which took place from 24-28 Apr 2023, and were hosted by CSC, IMDA, MCI, MINDEF, NLB and PSD across
+14 positions.
+After the pilot, they gained a better appreciation of the work done in other agencies, and explored new areas of possibilities within their role.

 **Assistant Conservator, National Archives Singapore (NAS)**

 "Extremely interesting sprint that exposed me to a line of work that I probably will never get to experience again."